fliellerjulian/claude-code-feedback/README.md

 ### From the marketplace

-1. just download via this link: https://marketplace.visualstudio.com/items?itemName=fliellerjulian.claude-code-feedback
+1. just download via this [link](https://marketplace.visualstudio.com/items?itemName=fliellerjulian.claude-code-feedback)

 ### From VSIX